ebarojas/RI5C/README.md

 ![Tatatu First Draft Weighted Network](examples/network_weighted_tatatu_2500.png)

 ## Room to grow
-Feel free to collaborate, fork and grow.
+Feel free to collaborate, there are some issues and a project board.
+Please fork and grow.
 This code is open source, check [the license](/LICENSE)